mattrax/Mattrax/docs/alpha.md

 The following is a list of features that are expected to land prior to us going out of alpha.

- - [ ] Serve the frontend via a CDN
  - [ ] Proper licence key system
  - [ ] Input validation
  - [ ] Overhaul authentication sessions